spatialthoughts/qgis-tutorials/source/docs/3/advanced_raster_analysis.rst

 .. note::

    This is a huge file (1.04GB).
 Make sure you have the enough data and bandwidth to download it.
-A clipped version of this data is available at this section end for convenience.
+A ready-to-use clipped version of this data is available at this section end for convenience.

 5. Then search for ``SA_NLC_2014_2018_CLASS_CHANGE_CALC (DATASET AND REPORT)`` and download it.
-Use the :menuselection:`Processing Toolbox --> GDAL --> Raster extraction --> Clip raster by Mask Layer` to clip to bounday.
+Use the :menuselection:`Processing Toolbox --> GDAL --> Raster extraction --> Clip raster by Mask Layer` to clip to boundary.

   .. image:: /static/3/advanced_raster_analysis/images/data5.png
     :align: center